-When Warner Bros. treated us to a first look at Ryan Gosling in character as Ken for the hotly anticipated live-action Barbie film due out this summer, it quickly broke the internet - and it’s not hard to see why!
+When Warner Bros. treated us to a first look at Ryan Gosling in character as Ken for the hotly anticipated live-action Barbie movie, it quickly broke the internet - and it’s not hard to see why!
 In addition to the bleached blonde hair, tanned skin, ripped denim jacket and hilarious Calvin-Klein-inspired underwear, Gosling showed off some impeccably well-defined arms and pecs along with the obligatory Ken doll washboard stomach.
 Which got everyone asking: are his abs a bit plastic, as well as fantastic?

-Well, I’ve inspected the image in detail (all in the name of good journalism, naturally), and after comparing it to other film appearances of the Hollywood heartthrob’s abdominals, I believe that while his hair and tan are obviously fake, Gosling’s abs appear to be anything but photoshopped.
+Well, I’ve inspected the image and the movie in detail (all in the name of good journalism, naturally), and after comparing it to other film appearances of the Hollywood heartthrob’s abdominals, I believe that while his hair and tan are obviously fake, Gosling’s abs appear to be anything but photoshopped.

 So, what is the secret behind his six-pack?
 That’s a tricky question to answer.
 The notoriously private actor rarely goes into detail about his workouts in interviews and doesn’t even have an Instagram account to share snippets of his training regime with fans.
 Therefore, I’ve spent hours trawling the web to find the genuine information you really want to know and then put his abs workout to the test in my own quest for a washboard stomach.
 Ready to find out more?
 C’mon Barbie, let’s go party.